Edward vom Hofe

-Edward vom Hofe (1846–1920) was a New York fishing equipment entrepreneur of the late 1800s.
+Edward vom Hofe (1846–1920) was a New York fishing equipment entrepreneur of the late 19th century.
 He introduced his first two fly reels, starting his own business in 1867.
 Vom Hofe had become famous for his precision salt-water big-game bait and casting reels constructed of nickel silver and hard rubber (ebonite), along with recently discovered metal named aluminum.
 Vom Hofe was a machinist, fishing-tackle builder and noted big-game angler who outfitted the famous anglers of his generation.

 The handmade fly reels, both named "The Edward vom Hofe Celebrated Trout and Bass Fly Reel", are still generally considered by anglers and collectors around the world as among the very best fly reels ever made.
 The salmon-size versions of these reels followed soon afterwards.

 The first of these trout reels, the #355, a reel with a two-tone clicker mechanism system, that can be activated as additional drag force, with a patent date of 1883, was joined around 1896 by the model #360, equipped with an "adjustable, automatic silent tension drag" system.
 To distinguish the two different models, later versions of the #355 were designated as the "Peerless" and #360 became the "Perfection."